 - 3. If the TrustedConnect Panel is not displayed on the screen, click its icon in the taskbar to display it. - 4.
 If a connection is open, click the CONNECTED button to close the tunnel.
 The connection status indicator ring becomes gray, and the button label changes to CONNECT. - 5.
 Click the connection name in the blue title banner.
 The name of the next connection available in the configuration is displayed.
 Keep clicking to scroll through the names of all the connections available in the configuration until you reach the one you want to enable. - 6.
 Click the CONNECT button.
 The VPN Client will attempt to establish the connection.
 If it succeeds, the connection status indicator ring becomes green and the button label changes to CONNECTED.
-The TrustedConnect Panel is then minimized to the taskbar.

-The TrustedConnect Panel stores the last connection that has been enabled.
-If you quit the TrustedConnect Panel, this connection will open automatically the next time you start.

-For error cases, refer to section 10.6 Error cases.
+The TrustedConnect Panel is then minimized to the taskbar. - The TrustedConnect Panel stores the last connection that has been enabled.
+If you quit the TrustedConnect Panel, this connection will open automatically the next time you start. - When the TrustedConnect Panel is configured with several connections of which at least one is in GINA mode, make sure to account for the information provided in the paragraph entitled Special use case in section 22.1 Overview. - For error cases, refer to section 10.6 Error cases.